Try This Ridiculously Simple 14-Day Money Saving Challenge for 2020Save on Bills

 Day 4: Revisit your credit card management skills.

 Many personal finance blogs warn against credit card use.

-So, if you have a major purchase on the horizon, and are able to pay the debt off quickly, picking a card like this can be a great strategy and benefit.
+So if you have a major purchase on the horizon and are able to pay the debt off quickly, picking a card with a welcome offer can be a great strategy and benefit.